cycle/docs/advanced/column-wrappers.md

 Now, Uuid column will be stored in a blob form.

-> You can also implement Expression or Parameter interfaces in your column wrapper to implement more complex logic.
+> You can also implement Expression or Parameter interfaces in your column wrapper to achieve more complex logic.